tnguy19/dsa-visualization/README.md

 2. **Outdated Node.js**: If you get errors related to Node.js versions, make sure you're using a version compatible with the project

-## Development Commands

-- `npm start`: Runs the app in development mode
-- `npm test`: Launches the test runner
-- `npm run build`: Builds the app for production in the 'build' folder